Sky Bet EFL permutations: Who can go up and down this weekend?

-Watch QPR vs Sheffield United live on Sky Sports Football on Friday night; follow League One final day on Soccer Saturday from midday on Sky Sports News on Saturday and penultimate round of Championship, League Two fixtures from 3pm
+Watch Gillingham vs Rotherham on Sky Sports Main Event and Plymouth vs MK Dons on Sky Sports Football on Saturday; follow League One final day on Soccer Saturday from midday on Sky Sports News on Saturday and penultimate round of Championship, League Two fixtures from 3pm

 With the League One champions, automatic promotion winners, play-off contenders and three relegated sides yet to be confirmed, it is set to be a busy final day in the third tier, while the Championship title could also be wrapped up.